ministryofjustice/hmpps-connect-dps-components/README.md

 The package assumes adherance to the standard [hmpps-template-typescript](https://github.com/ministryofjustice/hmpps-template-typescript) project.
 It requires:
- - the [`hmpps-auth-clients` package](https://github.com/ministryofjustice/hmpps-typescript-lib/tree/main/packages/auth-clients) to be installed and setup so that you are able to create `AuthenticationClients`
  - a user object to be available on `res.locals` containing a token, displayName, and authSource.
  - nunjucks to be setup
  - to be run AFTER helmet middleware